Overview

 Label everything.
 Personal clothing, toiletries, and belongings are commonly misplaced in shared laundry facilities.
 Bring an iron-on labelling kit or arrange for the facility’s labelling service before move-in day.

 You have completed the process.
 The journey does not end here — maintaining regular involvement in your loved one’s care leads to better outcomes.
-Know your rights as a family member: you can request care conferences, review care plans, and raise concerns with the if needed.
+Know your rights as a family member: you can request care conferences, review care plans, and raise concerns with the Aged Care Quality and Safety Commission if needed.